 We invite you to share information about a new state park pass program, the California State Park Adventure Pass, with your fourth grade students.
 The pass provides free entry for fourth graders and their families to 19 amazing participating state parks throughout the state.

-Championed by First Partner Jennifer Siebel Newsom and supported by the Natural Resources Agency and California State Parks, the state’s new California State Park Adventure Pass Program waives day-use entrance fees to 19 state parks for fourth graders and their families for a full year—including the summer.
-The list of selected park units encompasses a collection of features and recreational opportunities, including beaches, museums, redwoods, off-highway vehicle recreation, hiking trails and important cultural history.
+Championed by First Partner Jennifer Siebel Newsom and supported by the Natural Resources Agency and California State Parks, the California State Park Adventure Pass program waives day-use entrance fees to 19 participating state parks for fourth graders and their families for a full year—including the summer.

-The State of California believes in the right of all Californians to have access to recreational opportunities and enjoy the cultural, historic and natural resources found across the state.
-Too many Californians cannot access the state’s parks, beaches and outdoor spaces, nor the state’s array of museums and cultural and historical sites.
-Given this, the First Partner, California Natural Resources Agency, and California State Parks are prioritizing efforts to expand all Californians’ access to park, open space, nature and cultural amenities.
+The State of California believes in the right of all Californians to have access to recreational opportunities and enjoy the cultural, historical and natural resources found across the state.
+The First Partner, California Natural Resources Agency and California State Parks are prioritizing efforts to expand all Californians’ access to park, open space, nature and cultural amenities.
 This priority requires reshaping funding and programs to expand opportunities to enjoy these places.
 Doing so advances Governor Gavin Newsom’s strong personal commitment to building a “California for All.”

-We hope that you can share this amazing new program with your students.
-Attached you will find a poster with information on the California State Park Adventure Pass Program.
-Thank you for your contribution to providing children easy access to California’s iconic State Park System.
+We hope that you can share this amazing program with your fourth grade students.
+For more information on the California State Park Adventure Pass program, please visit the State Parks’ website at parks.ca.gov/AdventurePass.
+Thank you for your support in providing children access to California’s iconic State Park System.

 Need help?
 Want more information?
 Please check out the links below.